Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ2 - Probably bandit investigation.md

 	- When the party meets her, she will be in the process of fulfilling the last requirement of becoming an Overlord, unlock powers and most likely end up in combat.
 	- I do want the party to have some form of compassion for her tho. :3
 	- Dako used [[Vanan]] (who is not that important since hes dead) to spread this information
-- After sending the message to Vanan in order to spread it to the city, Dako vanished to [[some other lcation]] to fulfill the rest of her quest
+- After sending the message to Vanan in order to spread it to the city, Dako vanished to [[some other lcation]] to fulfill the rest of her quest, as she has completed turning a trickle into a stream.
-- The party will track her down, in accordance with Semyon
+- The party will track her down, in accordance with Semyon, who will use the intelligence agency to trace her movements.

 - This mission will not be completed in a few sessions, but will have a break to let the party kind of feel like there is a dead end here.
 	- And to give me some time to work this rather large mission out.
 THis will be a stroy missison
 -